Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-one-project-requirements.md

 # Project One: Your First Web Application

 ## Attendance
-There are no instructional classes during project weeks, but we expect you to work on your project during class days and be available during that time for office hours or any meetings with instructors as needed.
+During project periods, you are expected to be virtually present to work on your project during class days and be available during that time for office hours or any meetings with instructors as needed.

 We will **still check attendance** during project week, so be sure to still check in at the start of each class period and attend the Zoom channel in case of announcements.